| Story last updated at 12:36 p.m. on September 30, 2003

 Carolina side of the forest, thinking he was in for a couple of hours

+of light hiking.
 Instead, he wound up his trek Friday at the Tellico Trout

 Hatchery, a few pounds worse for wear but rich in digital photos.
 (No,

+he didn't have food; yes, he was packing his camera.)
 Once inside the forest, trail markers were less than clear and

 even this experienced hiker (he's hiked many of the Great Smoky